 Step-by-step walkthrough

-containing a service.
-I'll embed the gem in a Rails project called FormatApp
+To illustrate the solution, I'll create a gem FormatGem containing a service.
+I'll embed the gem in a Rails project called FormatApp, and have

 a simple controller to display the health status of the service.